sylt/capsule/README.md

 CAPSULE injects itself at a very low level of the Linux input stack.
 Due to this, the keyboard shortcuts are global, meaning that you can use them from whatever application without any extra set up:
-Your browser, your editor, or your chat program.
+Your browser, your editor, or your chat program; it even works in the virtual terminal (Ctrl + Alt + F1, etc).

 It should be noted that CAPSULE works the same when holding down say the Control or Alt key.
 So, for example, if you hold down the Caps